digitalthreadza/digitalthreadza/notes/week-01-typescript.md

 ## 😕 What Challenged or Confused Me
 Things that slowed me down or felt unclear:
 - So one thing that did come up is the error related to setting `type: module` in `package.json`
+- Reading the typescript code with good comprehension

 ---